We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 This is the hard part.
 Are you 100% sure that this specific guest stole the items or caused the damage?

 One time, I was staying in one of our condos just down the hall from our 30A studio.
-I was the last person in the unit prior to the check-in and the first one after.
+I was the last person in the unit before check-in and the first after.
 Two of four pool towels were missing.
 I knew for sure they took them.
 Did I say anything?
 No, because, in my opinion, that is the cost of doing business.
-Although, some may disagree.
-It wasn’t worth jeopardizing a good review from otherwise happy guests.
+Although some may disagree, it wasn’t worth jeopardizing a good review from otherwise very happy, easy guests.

 Reaching Out To Your Guest For Reimbursement

-Hopefully, you are certain that your guest was responsible, but even if you aren’t, it’s time to reach out to the guest.
-Before sending a money request, send them a friendly message asking them about your concerns.
-Here are some examples of messages that I would send for various Airbnb guest damages.
+Hopefully, you are certain your guest was responsible; even if you aren’t, it’s time to reach out to them.
+Before sending a money request, send them a friendly message outlining your concerns.
+Here are some examples of messages I would send regarding various Airbnb guest-related damages.

 Airbnb Message: Example 1